21 Jan 2020

 6 Cairn currently holds a 40% participating interest in the project, which would reduce to 36.4% if Petrosen, the state oil company, exercises its right to increase its interest from 10% to 18% during 2020

 David Nisbet, Corporate Affairs

 Patrick Handley, David Litterick

 Cairn is one of Europe's leading independent oil and gas exploration and development companies and has been listed on the London Stock Exchange for 30 years.
 Cairn has explored, discovered, developed and produced oil and gas in a variety of locations throughout the world as an operator and partner in all stages of the oil and gas lifecycle.

-Cairn’s exploration activities have a geographical focus in North West Europe, West Africa and Latin America, underpinned by interests in production and development assets in the North Sea.
-Cairn has its headquarters in Edinburgh, Scotland supported by operational offices in London, Norway, Senegal and Mexico.
+Cairn’s exploration activities have a geographical focus in the North Sea, West Africa and Latin America, underpinned by interests in production and development assets.
+Cairn has its headquarters in Edinburgh, Scotland supported by operational offices in London, [Norway], Senegal and Mexico.

 For further information on Cairn please see: www.cairnenergy.com

 bopd: barrels of oil per day